-This original and innovative reading of a business specific to sale and leaseback, based upon a dual approach (Corporate and Equipement) allows the possibility of providing financing to any kind of business.
-The « asset risk » analysis and the personalised structurating of leasing contracts allow the transaction risk to be balanced with the lessee’s credit risk, thus improving the overall assessment.
+This innovative reading of a business specific to sale and leaseback, is based upon a dual approach (Corporate and Equipement).
+It allows the possibility of providing financing to any kind of business.
+The « asset risk » analysis and the specific structurating of leasing contracts allow the transaction risk to be balanced with the lessee’s credit risk, especially for companies with complex credit stories.

 Industrial SMEs and intermediate size companies are the major beneficiaries of these new disintermediated financing tools, such as sale and leaseback, that are perfectly adapted to substantial investments into production lines for example.
 By supporting investment strategies and growth projects of SMEs and intermediate size companies, sale and leaseback lies at the very heart of the economic fabric and actively contributes to industrial development.